OrestizZ/Sudoku/README.md

 ---

-## 📄 License
+## License

-This project is open-source.
-You can add a [MIT License](https://opensource.org/licenses/MIT) if you wish.
+This project is licensed under the MIT License - see the `LICENSE` file for details.